Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 ----

 # Part B - Take-Home Lab [50% marks]
-All tasks in this section must be completed independently using a local installation of VS Code.
-Copy the folder Lab01 provided by the instructor in BB in your local `SRT111F2026` repo.
 For every task, you must provide screenshots showing:

 - The source code in VS Code.